ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R233]** A zero-knowledge proof of correctness of an input MUST be verifiable by any 3rd party in a time at most proportional to the size of the prover system that generated the proof.

 The time requirement means that any 3rd party verifier must be able to verify the proof representing a prover system of O(10) in time of O(10) e.g. a Merkle-proof of a Merkle-trie branch of 10 tuples can be verified in 10 computational steps.
-It also means that the zero-knowledge proof of correctness of an input does not have to be succinct.
+It also means that the zero-knowledge proof of correctness of input does not have to be succinct.
 Succinct means that the proofs are short (smaller than the size of the prover circuit) and that the verification is fast.

 **[D19]** The zero-knowledge proof of correctness of an input SHOULD be succinct.

 **[D20]** The zero-knowledge proof of correctness of an input SHOULD be efficient.

 Efficient in this context means that the size of the proof does not grow with the size of the prover system(s).
-This is a highly desireable feature when it comes to both data on a CCSM and verification time.
+This is a highly desirable feature when it comes to both data on a CCSM and verification time.

 **[D21]** The zero-knowledge proof of correctness of an input SHOULD be based on modular constructions.

-Modular in this context means that the proof system can represent multiple statements, in other words multiple proofs together, in one proof.
+Modular in this context means that the proof system can represent multiple statements, in other words, multiple proofs together, in one proof.
 For example, "I have an invoice with a face value of over $10,000, payable within 30 days, and the payee has never missed a payment in 10 years of doing business with me".
-This is also highly desireable, especially when having to combine various proofs as in the previous statement.
+This is also highly desirable, especially when having to combine various proofs as in the previous statement.

 **[R234]** A zero-knowledge proof of correctness of an input MUST be committed to the CCSM utilized by the BPI using a compact cryptographic proof after it has been finalized on the BPI.

 Such a commitment can represent more than one zero-knowledge proof of correctness of an input.
 Compact in this context means that the CCSM commitment is smaller in size than the totality of the proof(s) represented by the commitment.
-This is desireable because it reduces the data footprint of the BPI which should be one of the implementation goals of a BPI.
+This is desirable because it reduces the data footprint of the BPI which should be one of the implementation goals of a BPI.

 **[R235]** The cryptographic proof of the CCSM commitment MUST be verifiable by any 3rd party at any time in a time at most proportional to the size of the prover system.

-Note, that the requirement does not state that the proof has to be verifiable on the CCSM itself, that it does not need to be succinct and that it does not need to be efficient.
+Note, that the requirement does not state that the proof has to be verifiable on the CCSM itself, that it does not need to be succinct, and that it does not need to be efficient.

 **[D22]** The cryptographic proof of the CCSM commitment SHOULD be verifiable by any 3rd party at any time on the CCSM utilized by the BPI.